 DEQ received 2 comments in this category from commenter numbers 3, 4 and 5 listed in the Commenters section below.

-Response Yes, exploring alternative implementation methods can take a significant amount of time.
-However, exploring alternative implementation methods allows DEQ to focus its resources on the more significant emission sources and on implementing the federal standards that achieve the greatest environmental benefit.
-DEQ sets internal timelines for review based on the availability of resources and agency priorities.
-DEQ does not support imposing a timeline in rule.
+Response The source is still subject to the federal standards and its timeline even though the EQC hadn’t adopted the standards and DEQ hadn’t yet permitted the source.
+The alternative implementation method is a way for DEQ to ensure compliance, either through adoption of the rule and permitting or through some other means such as outreach or registration.
+Exploring alternative implementation methods allows DEQ to focus its resources on the more significant emission sources and on implementing the federal standards that achieve the greatest environmental benefit..

 Comment The proposal anticipates a positive fiscal and economic impact as a result of this change.
 What is the anticipated environmental impact?